Team-Visage/vBook/README.md

 > bundle exec rspec # Run the tests to ensure it works
 > bin/rails server # Start the server at localhost:3000
 ```
+## How use the app

+Start by creating the databases.
+You do this by opening the command line and entering the following: 'rails db:create', 'bundle', 'rails db:migrate', 'rails db:migrate RAILS_ENV=test'.